 The Director of Sanctions and Outcomes (DSO) is broadly responsible to defend the interests of safe sport.
-Fully independent and reporting to the Maltreatment in Sport Sanctions Council, the DSO has complete authority to impose sanctions on participants of organizations that have signed onto the Abuse-Free Sport program.
+Fully independent and reporting to the Maltreatment in Sport Sanctions Council (MSSC), the DSO has complete authority to impose sanctions on participants of organizations that have signed onto the Abuse-Free Sport program.

 Within the complaint management process, the DSO will make decisions regarding provisional measures and violations of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS), and will impose sanctions where relevant.